Jaguars add 12 new guys, including 4 sure defensive starters

 Jacksonville agreed to sign cornerback Shaquill Griffin (three years, $44.5 million), safety Rayshawn Jenkins (four years, $35 million), defensive end Roy Robertson-Harris (three years, $24.4 million), defensive tackle Tyson Alualu (two years, $6 million), safety Johnathan Ford (two years, $4.2 million) and defensive end Jihad Ward.

+Brown has 247 tackles and 11 1/2 sacks in six years with New England and New Orleans.

-That’s seven new defenders — Griffin, Jenkins, Robertson-Harris and Brown are the significant additions of the class and expected to start right away — to go along with re-signing defensive end Dawuane Smoot (two years, $14 million) and cornerbacks Sidney Jones and Tre Herndon.
+That’s seven new defenders — Griffin, Jenkins, Robertson-Harris and Brown are the most significant additions and expected to start right away — to go along with re-signing defensive end Dawuane Smoot (two years, $14 million) and cornerbacks Sidney Jones and Tre Herndon.

 Jacksonville ranked last in nearly every defensive category in 2020 and allowed a franchise-record 30.75 points a game.